 When implementing alt text, only describe images that impact understanding.
 If the image is offering more context or value to the file, that’s when alt text is important.
 Otherwise, don’t waste a client’s time by describing an image that’s only decorative.

 If you use video on a website or include it in your smart files, consider clients with auditory impairments.
-You should always offer a transcription of the video or include captioning so they can read it as the video is playing.
+You should always offer a transcript and closed captioning of the video so they can read it as the video is playing.

-The next time you’re updating your website or creating new client files, think about accessibility—make it a priority.
+The next time you’re updating your website or creating new client files, think about accessibility best practices—and make it a priority.
 There’s plenty to learn, so continue educating yourself and use this knowledge to improve the client experience and your business!